Non-smooth stochastic gradient descent using smoothing functions: The smoothing stochastic gradient method

-After having listed all the required assumptions, we now establish a first convergence result for the nonconvex setting on the gradient of the smoothing function.
-In what follows, we present the asymptotic convergence analysis, drawing inspiration from the proof in~\cite{TGiovannelli_GKent_LNVicente_2022}. \btheorem[Convergence in the nonconvex case] Under Assumptions~\ref{assumption: unbiasedness}--\ref{assumption: sc: diff} and~\ref{assumption: L-smoothness}--\ref{assumption: nonconvex: stepsize}, for~$d\in(1,2)$, by choosing~$\mu_k=\alpha_k^{-\frac{d}{3}+\frac{2}{3}}$, one has
+After having listed all the required assumptions, we now establish a first convergence result for the non-convex setting on the gradient of the smoothing function.
+Notice that, in the non-convex case, unlike in the convex setting, we do not require the bounded feasible region assumption.
+Therefore, our analysis applies to a more general unconstrained setting, and no projection step is needed.
+Accordingly, we consider the unprojected update rule $x_{k+1}=x_k-\alpha_k \nabla_x \tilde f(x_k,\xi_k,\mu_k)$ in Algorithm~1.
+In what follows, we present the asymptotic convergence analysis, drawing inspiration from the proof in~\cite{TGiovannelli_GKent_LNVicente_2022}. \btheorem[Convergence in the non-convex case] Under Assumptions~\ref{assumption: unbiasedness}--\ref{assumption: sc: diff} and~\ref{assumption: L-smoothness}--\ref{assumption: non-convex: scaling}, for~$d\in(1,2)$, by choosing~$\mu_k=\alpha_k^{-\frac{d}{3}+\frac{2}{3}}$, one has

 Moreover, with $A_T\coloneq \sum_{k=1}^T \alpha_k$, one has